 Spencer Sheehan Kalina

-In the early spring of this year, the Space Between Us E Pub + Print Publication book project was instigated by CVAG’s curators as a way of supporting creative inquiry, production and collaboration across creative practices.
+In the early spring of 2020, the Space Between Us Publication project was instigated by CVAG’s curators as a way of supporting creative inquiry, production and collaboration across creative practices.

 Since that time artists and writers and have been working together, through conceptual ideation + making, to develop and prepare digital-based productions.
 The incubator presents material / digital / sound installations, online presentations, and virtual events that point to the creative foundations and thematic content of the final works.